What is the Baker District redevelopment?

 What program components make up the Baker District redevelopment?

-The Baker District redevelopment includes the new central Guelph Public Library, residential housing including a component of affordable housing, institutional uses (educational and recreational tenants are being considered), public parking below-grade, and outdoor public spaces, including a urban square fronting on Wyndham Street.
+The Baker District redevelopment includes the new central Guelph Public Library, residential housing including a component of affordable housing, public parking below-grade, and outdoor public spaces, including a urban square fronting on Wyndham Street.

 Does the City own the parking lot and properties fronting the north end of Wyndham Street North?